All Episodes

 I want everybody to understand.

-got nothing whatsoever against the Steelers on my team, but nothing against the Packers.
+Yeah, the Steelers are my team, but nothing against the Packers.

-The uh I mean the Packers, you people forget this.
+The Packers, people forget this.

-The only National Football League team to ever have a rush room was the Green Bay Packers.
+The only National Football League team to ever have a rushroom was the Green Bay Packers.

-It was led by offensive tackle Ken Moran and the offensive, well, maybe he's a guard.
+It was led by offensive tackle Ken Moran and the offensive, maybe he's a guard, right guard Ken Moran on their side, the offensive tackle Ken Rutgers.

 And this guy's turned on this program each and every day at once time and listened to it.

-And Rutgers sent me a picture of all the members of the Packers Rush Room Club in their jerseys wearing rush ties.
+And Rutgers sent me a picture of all the members of the Packers Rushroom Club in their jerseys wearing rush ties.

 So I've got this picture of Rutgers, Rich Moran, and it was Moran who supplied the radio for the Packers Rush Room.

-But he had Shimora, uh, I mean, that that whole Great Packers team.
+I mean, that whole great Packers team.

-I had literally, I have all the respect in the world for the Packers organization and the people there.
+Literally, I have all the respect in the world for the Packers organization and the people there.

 But I figured it's Tuesday.

-Uh so I I figured there's this Super Bowl's over.
+So I figured Super Bowl's over.

 We move on.

-But there are apparently some people here who can't get enough.
+But there are apparently some people here who can't get enough on the winning side.

 I have to take a break here before we continue, though.